 The progress made in atom manipulation over the last two decades has allowed us to use the quantum properties of matter to make accurate inertial sensors.

-The best sensitivity in absolute gravimetry comes from quantum sensors, which joins the clocks for accurate measurements given by quantum instruments.
+The best sensitivity in absolute gravimetry comes from quantum sensors, which join the clocks for accurate measurements given by quantum instruments.
 Other types of quantum sensors make highly accurate measurements such as rotation, acceleration, magnetic field, or light, as shown in Figure 1.

 Quantum instruments are built according to the recipe: a sensor head, where the atoms are kept in an ultra-high vacuum environment to be interrogated; magnetic field environment, made of coils and magnetic shields to control the magnetic field applied on the atoms; a laser system, to cool and manipulate the atoms through the different steps; a microwave chain, to generate the frequencies required for the laser system; and a controller, to define the sequence and collect the data.